 No superyacht toy garage is complete without a jet board.
 By far the coolest way to get around, choose from electric or petrol-powered and blast across the ocean at up to 40mph.
 Here are the best jet boards money can buy…

 Jet Surf is known for their fast, petrol-powered jet boards, from its Adventure model offering up to three hours of cruising, to its top-of-the-line Race Titanium model, which has an eye-watering top speed of 40mph.
-But, 2020 will see Jet Surf introduce an all new electric option to its line up.
-Maintaining the same DNA as the rest of the Jet Surf family, the Electric model has a full carbon fibre hull made for perfect manoeuvrability and speed (and only weighing 29kg).
+But, for 2020, Jet Surf have introduced an all new electric option to its line up.
+Maintaining the same DNA as the rest of the Jet Surf family, the Electric model has a full carbon fibre hull made for perfect manoeuvrability and speed (and only weighs 29kg).

 Mertek's electric surfboard is inflatable so it's easy to move around and less prone to damage.
 Perfect for superyacht stowage, it folds down to a third of its full size.
 Controlled by a wireless remote with eight-speed settings, the board can run for an hour at a standard speed and can reach up to 16mph.
 A hydrofoil fin allows the board to skim the water (so there's less bump from the waves).
 There’s a handle on both sides making it easy to climb up from the water and hold on when using it like a body board.